What Is A Visual Spatial Learner?

 The computer is an indispensible tool for a visual-spatial learner.
 Because their minds work in pictures, translating those pictures into words, and then into individual letters can be an arduous task.
 This task is made even more difficult when the V-S student must form each of those letters on paper.
 The computer takes some of this pressure off by allowing the keyboard to do some of the work.
 Visual-spatial learners also enjoy the computer because of its visual impact.
 In fact, both the computer and the internet were inventions by people who were very likely visual-spatial learners themselves!

-One of the biggest complaints about math in elementary schools is the "boredom factor".
+One of the biggest complaints about math in elementary schools is the “boredom factor”.
 Visual-spatial learners have a double struggle with math when information is presented in sequential steps on a chalkboard and makes no connection to real life.
 Time4Learning online math tackles this problem in several ways.
 First, we make math instruction visual and engaging.
 Second, we include learning games that reinforce the concepts taught.
 Third, we provide instructional content that illustrates how the ideas are applied in real-life situations.
+We also offer Time4MathFacts which utilize fun games to engage your child in learning math fundamentals.
 (Read more about teaching math to visual learners here.)

 Time4Learning has helped thousands of children.
 Help yours today.
 Signup for Time4Learning and gain access to a variety of educational materials, which will engage and challenge your child to succeed.
 Make Time4Learning a part of your educational resource toolbox for teaching your unique visual-spatial learner.